python-streamz/streamz/paper/paper.md

 # Summary

 - This is a small library to manage continuous streams of data, particularly when complex branching and control flow situations arise.
-- This provides a framework for streaming data analysis in pure python with hooks into the Dask task scheduler for automatic parallelization.
+- This provides a framework for streaming data analysis in pure Python with hooks into the Dask task scheduler for automatic parallelization.
 - Streamz is similar to reactive programming systems like [RxPY](https://github.com/ReactiveX/RxPY) or big data streaming systems like [Apache Flink](https://flink.apache.org), [Apache Beam](https://beam.apache.org/get-started/quickstart-py) or [Apache Spark Streaming](https://spark.apache.org/streaming/).
-- This software forms the backbone for data processing at the NSLS-II x-ray powder diffraction and complex materials scattering data analysis pipelines.
+- This software forms the backbone for data processing at the NSLS-II X-ray powder diffraction and complex materials scattering data analysis pipelines.

 Citations to entries in paper.bib should be in [rMarkdown](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html)